angulardart/site-angulardart/src/_tutorials/low-level-html/connect-dart-html.md

 The Dart code you create in the next step uses this ID to get the paragraph element.

-{% comment %}
-PENDING: cover this somewhere.

-Notice the use of the `script` tag.
-The source for a script is provided by a client-side file.
-The HTML code above has two scripts.

-The first script includes your mini app.
-The `type` attribute specifies that the script has the type `application/dart`, which is a new type created by the Dart team.
-Only the Dartium build of Chromium supports `application/dart`.
-The `src` attribute provides the URL to the source file of the script.
-In this case, it is the Dart source file `main.dart`, which you provide in the next step.
-The Dart file should be in the same directory as its host HTML file.

-The second `script` tag is
-a bootstrap script that takes care of turning on the Dart VM, as well as compatibility with non-Dart browsers.
-{% endcomment %}

 ## Edit the Dart source code {#dart-editor-happiness}